orbs-network/validator-instructions/public/orbs-public-beta.md

 2. If the metrics page does not respond, it could be that the Ethereum node did not finish syncing - this takes several hours.

-3. If you are having trouble with Ethereum node, add `"ethereumEndpoint": "http://eth.orbs.com"` to your `node.json` and redeploy the node (`nebula destroy` and then `nebula create` as usual).
+3. If you are having trouble with Ethereum node, add `"ethereumEndpoint": "http://eth.orbs.com"` to your `node.json` and redeploy the node (`strela destroy` and then `strela create` as usual).
 If you have your own synced Ethereum node, you can use it as a value for `ethereumEndpoint`.
 We only provide `eth.orbs.com` for your convenience.
 Our long term goal is to use the Ethereum node that belongs to the Orbs node.

 4. Contact Orbs for any other issues